Get updates & free travel guides – Subscribe here

 Vanuatu Travel Seasons

 - High Season (mid-December to end of January & June to August): One peak time is the major school holidays in Australia and New Zealand, which are both only a few hours away by air, so book way ahead and expect room rates to rise.
-But this is also the midst of the wet season, with heavy rain and possible cyclones likely to affect at least part of any holiday plans at this time.
+But this is also the middle of the wet season, with heavy rain and possible cyclones likely to affect at least part of any holiday plans at this time.
 From June to August, visitors are attracted by the continually warm and dry days, with no real chance of a cyclone.
 In July, there are more school holidays (two weeks) in Australia and New Zealand, while this month, and especially August, are the main vacation times for European tourists.

 - Shoulder Season (May, September, and October): This is the perfect time to visit, avoiding the wet season and peak times for tourists from Australia, New Zealand and Europe.
 Most days are pleasant, with little or no rain, and the chances of a cyclone are negligible.
 Hotels are cheaper and less busy, and planes and boats are almost never overbooked, delayed or cancelled.